 Jobs in middle management vary widely in terms of responsibility and salary.
 Depending on the size of the company and the number of middle-level managers in the firm, middle managers may supervise only a small group of employees, or they may manage very large groups, such as an entire business location.
 They may be employees who were promoted from first-level manager positions within the organization, or they may have been hired from outside the firm.
 Some of which may have aspirations to hold positions in top management in the future.

-If you have mid-level managerial experience, register as a jobseeker and choose Mid-level manager as your User type to get noticed by employers.
+If you have mid-level managerial experience, register and choose Mid-level manager as your User type to get noticed by employers.